sjfricke/MrTruman/Seahaven/docs/setup.md

     if [ $startOnBoot = true ]
     then
 	cd /root/MrTruman/Seahaven
-	./Seahaven&
-	xinit /usr/bin/chromium http://localhost:6419 --no-sandbox
+	./Seahaven
     fi
   }

-  sleep 5 && startMrTruman &
+  sleep 2 && startMrTruman &

   ```
   - change `startOnBoot=false` to prevent auto booting
-  - do `sleep 5` so we give time to let it fully boot
+  - do `sleep 2` so we give time to let it fully boot

 ## Rebuilding and booting Linux